Course Number and Title: EXS 230 Health Fitness Instruction

-- Describe and perform the proper technique for taking blood pressure measurements at rest and during exercise.
+- Describe and demonstrate the proper technique for taking blood pressure measurements at rest and during exercise.

 - Compare and contrast various populations with respect to their changes in heart rate, stroke volume, cardiac output, VO2max, systolic pressure, and oxygen extraction during a graded exercise test.

 - Describe the procedures and variables measured when using treadmills, cycle ergometers, and bench steps as instruments to use in maximal and submaximal graded exercise tests.